 Genetic screens for maternal-effect mutations: coordinate genes

 Genetics provided the way to find the determinants.
 A few maternal and zygotic mutations that affected the pattern of segmentation had been identified and this inspired Christiane Nusslein-Volhard, Eric Wieschaus and colleagues in the late 1970's, to begin large scale systematic genetic screens for maternal effect and zygotic lethal mutations (Nüsslein-Volhard et al., 1987) affecting the pattern of differentiation of the embryonic epidermis.
 Screening for mutations that affect segmentation was a simple but very powerful idea.
 Their screen was quite exhaustive and identified well over 100 mutations affecting various aspects of embryonic development.
 Amongst the maternal effect lethal mutations, three groups of genes were found that had similar effects on anterior posterior pattern.
-Mutations affecting the dorsal ventral pattern were also identified but they will not be discussed any further in this course.
-Mutations of the anterior group (including the gene bicoid) result in the deletion of anterior structures, mutations of the posterior group (including the genes nanos and oskar) result in the deletion of posterior, abdominal segments and terminal group mutations resulted in smaller deletions at both ends of the embryo.
-There is also a maternal system control the development of the dorsal-ventral axis.
+Mutations of the anterior group (including the gene bicoid) result in the deletion of anterior structures, mutations of the posterior group (including the genes nanos and oskar) result in the deletion of posterior abdominal segments and terminal group mutations result in smaller deletions at both ends of the embryo.
+There is also a maternal system that controls the development of the dorsal-ventral axis.
 (The dorsal ventral and terminal groups will not be discussed further.)

 Links to Related Material